lwindolf/lzone-cheat-sheets/cheat-sheet/Languages/XPath.md

     //input[@class='someclass' and @name='searchtext']   # find by multiple attributes

+Relative queries are possible using '.'

+    .//a             # all <a> tags below current node ./div            # all direct <div> children

 ## Get node contents

 All those expressions return nodes.
 When you directly want to access a nodes content do use **text()**